IronPTSolutions/mongo-examples/README.md

   * Change Bob’s privilege to normal user.
   * Find all employees whose favorite artist is equal to Picasso.
   * Delete the user John.
-  * Add a bonus of 15 to all those who have a bonus less than 10.

 ## Restaurants